Kycehhh/metacrafters-function-frontend/README.md

-# Ethereum Counter DApp
+# Car Dealership DApp

 ## Description

-This project demonstrates a decentralized application (DApp) built on Ethereum blockchain using Solidity smart contracts and React.js frontend.
-The DApp allows users to connect their MetaMask wallet, interact with a counter smart contract deployed on Ethereum test networks, view contract details, deposit funds, and withdraw funds.
+This project demonstrates a decentralized application (DApp) built on the Ethereum blockchain using Solidity smart contracts and a React.js frontend.
+The DApp allows users to interact with a smart contract to manage car listings, including adding new cars and viewing available cars.

 ## Smart Contract Functions

 The smart contract deployed for this DApp includes the following functions:

-- **getBalance**: Returns the current balance of the smart contract.
-- **deposit**: Allows users to deposit ETH into the smart contract.
+- **addCar**: Allows users to add a new car to the dealership with the car model, price, and VIN.
-- **withdraw**: Allows the owner to withdraw ETH from the smart contract.
-- **viewDetails**: Returns the owner's address and the current balance of the smart contract.
+- **getCars**: Returns a list of all cars available in the dealership.
+- **getCar**: Returns details of a specific car by its index.

 ## Frontend Features